claudiaalvgar/Hybrid-ModelUGR/README.md

 By using this repository you will be able to obtain a complete analysis of light simulation using the Hybrid Model.
 List of .fcl and .C needed for running the complete simulation using the New Hybrid Model for Light Simulation in SBND.
   - prodsingle_mu_NewGeom.fcl :  stage gen. Generates a muon sample using the "new geometry" for Hybrid Model (sbnd_v02_00.gdml).
   - OpHybrid_g4_refactored_sbnd.fcl : stage g4.
 Propagation of photons using the new library (SBND_OpLibOUT_v2.00.root) and geometry (sbnd_v02_00.gdml).
 If the  energy deposition is generated inside the active volume (IonAndScintIN) then it propagates photons using the Semianalytic Model (PAR) and if it is generated outside the active volume (IonAndScintOUT), then it uses the library for propagating photons (LIB).
+We are able to use LArQL model (by using services.LArG4Parameters.UseModLarqlRecomb: true) or not to use it (by using services.LArG4Parameters.UseModLarqlRecomb: false).
+This stage generates SimPhotonsLite.
   - run_analyseEvents.fcl : fcl for running the Analyzer.
   - AnalyzeEvents_module.cc : Analyzer that stores: energy depositions in each step (E and E1, for the semianalytic and the library), positions x (X, X1), y (Y, Y1), z (Z, Z1) of each step (SimEnergyDeposit) and photons detected vuv at a g4 stage (SimPhotonsLite) using the semianalytic model (phot_detected) and the library (phot_detected1) and vis (phot_detectedref and phot_detectedref1).
   - EnergyDepositionsTest.C : Testing the Hybrid Model.
 Verify that we have energy depositions in the whole Cryostat volume in X, Y and Z directions.